mallgroup/mpapi-client-php/doc/PARTNER.md

 ...

 $partner = new Partner($mpapiClient);
-// get supply delay
+// get partner supply delay
 $supplyDelay = $partner->getSupplyDelay();
 ...
 ```

 **PUT**
-If you want to update existing supply delay, use PUT method.
+If you want to update existing partner supply delay, use PUT method.
 ```
 <?php
 ...